 What you can do

 You can always pray for our volunteers.
-If you would like
+If you would

-themselves in need of help.Click
+find themselves in need of help.Click

 here to go directly to our volunteer page now.
 Our